grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/03 gRPC.md

 gRPC has proved to be a lot faster than it's more traditional counterpart.
 The messages and services used for gRPC are described in `.proto` files, containing [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) (protobuf) definitions.

 Starting with k6 v0.29.0, we support unary gRPC requests via the [k6/net/grpc](/javascript-api/k6-net-grpc) built-in module.
+For further information, read more on [our tutorial about performance testing gRPC services](https://k6.io/blog/performance-testing-grpc-services/).